LennartFr/Blockchain-at-Galvanize/README.md

        http://bit.ly/2zORhrC

     Creating peer0.org1.example.com ...
-       Comment: A Peer is a node that commits transactions and maintains the state and a copy of the ledger.
+       Comment: A Peer is a node that validates and commits transactions and maintains the state and a copy of the ledger.
        Creating peer0.org1.example.com ...
        done
   </i>

     6 Install the SDK Node modules: npm install